 The Liaison Officer is responsible for ensuring that the appropriate government agencies are notified and kept informed throughout the emergency.
-If requested, the Liaison Support role in the CEOC may assist the Liaison Officer in the ICP with this task.
+If requested, the Liaison Support role in the CEOC may assist the Liaison Officer with this task.

-The appropriate provincial/state regulator, environmental agency, local authority, and regional health authority will be notified.
+The appropriate regulator, environmental agency, local authority, and regional health authority will be notified.
 If an urban centre is located within the EPZ, that urban centre must also be notified.